vuetifyjs/vuetify/packages/docs/src/pages/en/components/timelines.md

 #### Direction

-You can switch to a horizontal timeline using the **direction** prop.
+Switch between a horizontal and vertical timeline in real-time using the **direction** prop.

 <example file="v-timeline/prop-direction" />

 #### Side

-**side** positions all items to one side of the timeline.
-In this example, `v-alert` replaces the card to provide a different design.
+Use the **side** property to force all items to one side of the timeline.

 <example file="v-timeline/prop-single-side" />

 #### Alignment

-By default item content is aligned to the center of the item.
-Using the **align** prop you can change this to align to the start instead.
+By default, `v-timeline-item` content is vertically *aligned* center.
+The **align** prop also supports  orient the.

 <example file="v-timeline/prop-align" />

 #### Dot color

-Colored dots create visual breakpoints that make your timelines easier to read.
+Colored dots create visual breakpoints that make your timelines easier for users to read.

 <example file="v-timeline/prop-color" />